-Exception: Candidates for a county central committee are not required to file the Form 700.
+Exception:

-- Members of newly created boards and commissions not yet covered under a conflict of interest code - Employees in newly created positions of existing agencies
+- Candidates for a county central committee are not required to file the Form 700. - Members of newly created boards and commissions not yet covered under a conflict of interest code - Employees in newly created positions of existing agencies

-See Reference Pamphlet, page 3, at www.fppc.ca.gov.
+For more information, see Reference Pamphlet, page 3, at www.fppc.ca.gov.